Jenselme/legadilo/docs/adrs/0009-remove-asnyc-for-now.md

 - Use `gunicorn` to run the application in production:
   - It’s kind of a default choice for this, and I’ve used it in the past with great success.
   - Create an incoming HTTP request timeout.
 Set it to 60s to allow for slow search.
   - Use 4 workers: from my experience, it’s a good number.
+It will increase memory usage.
+    - After deploy, I see a 100MB increase for the 4 workers.
+Acceptable for me.
 - We may need to allow for incoming request timeout and number of workers to be configured.